How to stay positive during your Job Search | Let

 Learn from the past

-Don’t blame yourself and rehash past mistakes, learn from the past.
-Build on the experience to improve yourself and your abilities in interviews.
+Don't blame yourself and obsess over past mistakes.
+Learn from the past and use these experiences to improve yourself and your abilities for your next interview.

-• What could I have done better in my interview?
+Ask yourself.
+What could I have said or done better in my interview that I can do differently next time?

 Self-improvement